Sai-Sundaresan13/Variant_Calling_Pipeline/README.md

 ```

-> NOTE: Make sure to run the commands in the respective directories, and make sure that the reference files are available in the directories where-ever necessary.
+> NOTE-1: Make sure to run the commands in the respective directories, and make sure that the reference files are available in the directories where-ever necessary.
+> NOTE-2: The reference genome used for this project was GRCh 38.